FurnishNG/Magento-File-Backup-Script/README.md

 On Line 45, set your Base Directory with no trailing slashes.

+// Ensure that you have read, write and execute access to the Base Directory.

 On Line 107, set your Magento Root Folder with no trailing slashes.

 On Line 165, set your S3 Bucket with no trailing slashes.